MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md

 You can track the progress as the reviewers complete their reviews on the **Overview** page of the access review.
 No access rights are changed in the directory until the review is completed.
 :::image type="content" source="./media/pim-create-azure-ad-roles-and-resource-roles-review/access-review-overview.png" alt-text="Access reviews overview page showing the details of the access review for Microsoft Entra roles screenshot." lightbox="./media/pim-create-azure-ad-roles-and-resource-roles-review/access-review-overview.png":::

-If this is a one-time review, then after the access review, follow the steps in [Complete an access review of Azure resource and Microsoft Entra roles](./pim-complete-roles-and-resource-roles-review.md) to see and apply the results.
+ After the access review, follow the steps in [Complete an access review of Azure resource and Microsoft Entra roles](./pim-complete-roles-and-resource-roles-review.md) to see and apply the results.

-To manage a series of access reviews, navigate to the access review, and you find upcoming occurrences in Scheduled reviews, and edit the end date or add/remove reviewers accordingly.
+If you are managing a series of access reviews, navigate to the access review, and you find upcoming occurrences in Scheduled reviews, and edit the end date or add/remove reviewers accordingly.

 Based on your selections in **Upon completion settings**, auto-apply will be executed after the review's end date or when you manually stop the review.
 The status of the review changes from **Completed** through intermediate states such as **Applying** and finally to state **Applied**.
 You should expect to see denied users, if any, being removed from roles in a few minutes.